French supermarket standoff ends with gunman killed, three others dead

 French Interior Minister Gérard Collomb identified the suspect as Redouane Lakdim, a 26-year-old who he said acted alone.

-"He was known for petty crimes," Collomb told reporters after the rampage.
+"He was known for petty crimes," Collomb told reporters after an hours-long standoff.
 "We had monitored him and thought there was no radicalization."

 Prime Minister Edouard Philippe called the incident "a terrorist act," and the Paris prosecutors' office said an anti-terrorism investigation had been opened.